cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

   be enforced at both twin and physical network.
 Enabling real-time interaction in Network Digital Twin is a catalyst to achieving autonomous networks or self-driven network.

-  Logic:
-  : Network Digital Twin facilitates optimal resource allocation and configuration, enhancing efficiency and performance.
-They can enable comprehensive troubleshooting maintenance and control by diagnosing issues using the Network Digital Twin.
-Moreover, Network Digital Twins play a crucial role in planning and deployment, allowing for the simulation of new designs and configurations to anticipate their effects before implementation.

 # Benefits of Network Digital Twin